Thilanka-lt/prj01_Solanum_lycopercicum_trichome/differential expression/mapping reads.md

 ```

 ### 3. Trimming the reads
-Data trimming is a essential  step in analysing RNA seq.
+Data trimming is an essential step in analysing RNA seq.
-We need to remove any adapter sequnces that might be present in the RNA sequnce reads.
+We need to remove any adapter sequences that might be present in the RNA sequence reads.
 Also, we are pooling out the low quality bases from the sequnce reads.
 ```
 /mnt/home/ranawee1/01_Solanum_lycopercicum_trichome/difrential_expression/do_all_trimming.py